vchan2/vchan2.github.io/2021APCalculusAB.md

   * Find the total distance travelled by a particle within a specified amount of time.
   * Find rates of change in contexts other than motion including understanding the correct units
   * Solve related rates problems (you should know standard formulas for area/volume and perimeter/surface area, and be able to use simple geometry such as similarity of triangles and Pythagorean Theorem)
+    * Focus on questions 8-17 in section 3.5 and questions 8-14 in section 7.4 of Stewart
   * (AP) Approximate a function with local linearization and analyze a linearization
   * (AP) Use l'H&ocirc;pital's rule appropriately
   * (AP) Handle more challenging problems of the types above.